-You feel most comfortable when you can think things through, following proven steps and organizing reality into priorities.
+At the same time, you feel most comfortable when you can think things through and follow proven steps, organizing reality into priorities.
 You enjoy order and dislike the uncertainty of chaotic situations.

 These preferences make you a great contributor of rational thinking when analyzing a problem.
 You may find yourself in the role of the defender of structure and stability, and the keeper of the status quo.
 You are careful to avoid what you consider as unnecessary risks.

-That said, the sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
-We have become more aware of the complexity of our challenges, and we are skeptical of the effectiveness of simplistic solutions.
+The sustainability challenges we are facing are largely new, and as COVID-19 taught us, increasingly situations arise for which we don't have previous experience or science on which to rely.
+We have become more aware of the complexity of our challenges, and we are skeptical of simplistic solutions.

-However, this also requires entry into uncharted territories.
+However this also requires entry into uncharted territories.
 Resilience calls for flexibility in adapting to new situations, and this entails innovating and experimenting.
 Having no plans or blueprints to follow may be unsettling, and the only choice is to take some risks.